paulbonin/paulbonin/README.md

-# Welcome to my GitHub page 👋
+# 👋 Welcome to my GitHub page

-:rocket: On this page you will find projects that I have worked on during my studies.
+On this page you will find projects that I have worked on during my studies.

+## :rocket: My projects

+🧬 [Owkin-PIK3CA-mutation-detection] The winning project of the data challenge "Detecting PIK3CA mutation in breast cancer by OWKIN" (https://challengedata.ens.fr/participants/challenges/98/), which consisted in a weakly-supervised binary classification problem.

+:mag_right: [MVA-GDA-Project] A study of the robustness of deep learning classifiers with regard to adversarial attacks and the link with decision boundaries.

+🔬 [PGM] A study of Dirichlet Process Mixture Models

+:sun_with_face: [TS] A study of Surface Solar Irradiance (SSI) data using the Hilbert Huang Transform

 <!--
 **paulbonin/paulbonin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.